Panda4817/Snake-AI/README.md

 - AI plays Snake - AI plays normal snake with score keeping, human watches.
 - Tron Snake - Human vs AI snake.
 Both trying to get the most food and trying not to crash into each other or the wall.

-## Other Snake AI implementations

-Before settling on the hamiltonian cycle, I tried Q-learning and A* search algorithms.